A comprehensive overview of Zendesk help desk software in 2026

 A deep dive into Zendesk's core features

-The omnichannel ticketing system: Strengths and headaches
+The omnichannel ticketing system: strengths and considerations

 What's good about it: